Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Introduction

 \subsection{Our contributions}

 Randomized numerical linear algebra has the potential to significantly accelerate the solution to the least squares subproblems in \cpals.
 In the sparse case, we would ideally sample rows in the least squares problem according to leverage scores.
-We cannot calculate the leverage scores directly, but we can instead upper bound them using the structure of the Khatri-Rao product and efficiently sample proportional to these bounds.
-Our contributions are as follows: \begin{itemize} \item We detail a practical method for efficient Khatri-Rao product matrix sketching using leverage-score sampling in the context of \cpals; see \cref{sec:full-algorithm}. \item We show that our proposed method need sample only $s=O(r^{d}\log n / \epsilon^2)$ rows for an $\epsilon$-accurate solution; see \cref{cor:krp-beta}.
-This number of samples has no dependence on the number or rows in the system nor on the number of nonzeros in the data tensor. \item For concentrated sampling probabilities that result in an overabundance of high-probability rows, we propose two novel methods to reduce the expense in \cref{sec:tools-sketching-with}: (1) combining repeated rows, and (2) including high-probability rows deterministically.
-These methods can be used in any sketching scenario, not just for Khatri-Rao products. \item We provide an efficient method for determining high-probability rows in a Khatri-Rao product; see \cref{sec:impl-determ-row}. \item We present detailed numerical experiments in MATLAB showing the advantages of our proposed approach in \cref{sec:numerical-results}.
-For instance, compared to \cpals, we achieve a speed-up of 16 times on the large Reddit tensor which has 4.7 billion nonzeros, reducing the compute time from about 4 days to 6 hours. \end{itemize}
+We cannot calculate the leverage scores directly, but we can instead upper bound them using the structure of the KRP and efficiently sample proportional to these bounds.
+Our contributions are as follows: \begin{itemize}[leftmargin=0.5cm] \item We detail CP-ARLS-LEV, a practical method for leverage-score randomized sampling in the context of \cpals; see \cref{sec:full-algorithm}. \item We prove that the proposed method obtains an $\epsilon$-accurate solution with high probability with $s=O(r^{d} / \epsilon)$ rows for suitably small epsilon; see \cref{thm:krp-beta}.
+The number of samples is independent of the number of rows in the system and the number of nonzeros in the data tensor. \item For concentrated sampling probabilities that result in an overabundance of high-probability rows, we propose two novel methods in \cref{sec:tools-sketching-with}: (1) combining repeated rows, and (2) including high-probability rows deterministically.
+These methods can be used in any sketching scenario, not just for tensor decomposition. \item We present detailed numerical experiments in MATLAB showing the advantages of our proposed approach in \cref{sec:numerical-results}.
+For instance, compared to \cpals, we achieve a speed-up of up to 16 times on the large Reddit tensor which has 4.7 billion nonzeros, reducing the compute time from about 4 days to 6 hours. \end{itemize}